temporalio/temporal-learning/docs/getting_started/go/hello_world_in_go/index.md

 First, ensure that your local Temporal Cluster is running.

-To start the Worker run this command from the project root:
+To start the Worker, run this command from the project root:

 ```command
 go run worker/main.go